mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 But a problem with this way of looking at karma is that it can quickly become *mechanistic*.
 For example: we decide what we want to do with our garden.
 We have a *goal*: our garden should look a particular way.
 To accomplish this, we plant *Seed A*, which will produce *Result A Prime*.
 Repeat as necessary.
 That’s fine, as far as it goes, but it misses the important aspect of *communication* or *relation*.
 The difference, basically, is between *planting seeds* to make our garden, and *walking in* our garden, *communicating with* our garden, *working with* our garden.
 And also – *enjoying* our garden.

+Katagiri Roshi once explained that with a simplistic idea of cause and effect, we often treat our spiritual practice like a vending machine.
+He said:

+> If you go to Japan, there are many vending machines.
+They’re *everywhere*.
+At the platform, at the corner of the street, or by the newspaper or magazine stand.
+Wherever you may go in Japan, you can get a 7 Up, and hot noodles, and hot *sake*, cold *sake*, and magazines; many kinds of magazines.
+So *everywhere*, there’s all [these] vending machines there.
+Then you put in the dime or the quarters, and then you can get [something].
+If you push a button, you immediately get [something].
+>
+> But the problem is... *[he chuckles]*... you don’t know what’s going on *inside*.
+The inside is completely a black box.
+Do you understand *black box*? *Black box* [means] the internal mechanism is completely hidden and mysterious to the user.
+>
+> So the more the human world is civilized by mechanisms, technology, the more human life becomes convenient, and you can get a better life.
+But, your life becomes a black box – just like a vending machine.
+At that time, it’s not necessary to know carefully what’s going on the inside of the internal mechanism of life.
+Just push a button, and you can get it.
+It’s pretty easy.
+>
+> And then that is the so-called *intellectual way of life*.
+You know, systematical.
+There is a cause, and effect.
+So if you have a cause, very naturally the result comes up, and then that result is influencing A, B, C, and D, [and] finally it’s gone.
+Do you understand?
+That teaching of cause and effect is very *flat*.
+[It’s] just like a water ring.
+If you throw a pebble in the ocean, you can make a water ring, and the water ring is going, but finally it disappears.
+So, one cause creates lots of things – the activity of the one pebble influences many water rings – but finally that influence disappears.
+That is our intellectual sense.
+>
+> But recently [...] in human society we realize that cause and effect is not operating in this very flat world.
+In other words, if you do something as a cause, then you can create a result, but simultaneously that result comes back to the cause.
+So, that is called, what would it be called – [a cycle]. [...]
+Everything is going, everything is coming back, connected.
+We’ve had that science for many, many years, but we didn’t pay attention to it.
+And then [more] recently we pay attention to how important it is, because microscopic creatures in the oceans and land creatures, all sentient beings are connected. *Ecology* – yes, it is ecology, I think.
+So we realized, “Well, the understanding of the cause and effect which we had is not right!”
+So very naturally we should pay attention to the *ecology*, thinking carefully how all sentient beings are connected. [...]
+>
+> And also in Zen Buddhism, [and really all] Buddhist teaching, [we say that] cause and effect become one simultaneously.
+So cause is a cause, but simultaneously cause becomes result.
+That is an interesting teaching [that] you don’t understand; but in science, we realize this.
+>
+> – From “*Jūundō Shiki*, Rules for the Monks Annex – Talk 1” (May 28, 1984).

+He continued in the next talk:

+> Finally, we cannot understand cause and effect in the plain dimension in that way, just like a vending machine.
+If you always deal with everything just like this, you cannot understand the panoramic picture of human life.
+So very naturally we open our eyes to how *ecology* is important.
+>
+> – From “*Jūundō Shiki*, Rules for the Monks Annex – Talk 2” (May 29, 1984).

+Zen practice is not like a vending machine.
+We could say it’s more like going to the forest, and paying attention to what’s going on there.
+And what’s going on there is *karma*.

+Our practice is to look at this bigger picture.
+That is *kannō dōkō*, the concept we introduced earlier in this chapter: full communication between you and the universe.

-*Action* and *cause and effect* are not the whole story: our causes and conditions extend to all of time and space; they go far beyond anything that we can understand conceptually.
-This means our so-called ordinary *karmic* lives are actually extraordinary *buddha* lives.
+So *karma* as simple cause and effect is not the whole story.
+Our causes and conditions extend to all of time and space; they go far beyond anything that we can understand conceptually.
+This means that our so-called ordinary *karmic* lives are actually extraordinary *buddha* lives.
 And as Katagiri Roshi says above: “If you do zazen, immediately [it] (this extraordinary nature) appears.
 That is what is called the original nature of existence manifesting itself.”

-This is all about *kannō dōkō*, the concept we introduced earlier in this chapter: interacting communion of appeal and response with the universe.
-This is not separate from *action*, or *movement*.

 ---